cp-yago/autofi-social-network/README.md

 - Fetch posts from API and show it in the view.
 - Show post related comments
-- Create a new commentary and save on the state using Redux.
+- Create a new comment and save on the state using Redux.

 ## Screens